-The College will accept courses for transfer completed at an accredited college or university or other approved institution within fifteen years before admission to Lamar Community College.
+The College will accept courses for transfer completed at an accredited college or university or other approved institution within ten years before admission to Lamar Community College.
 Natural science courses, psychology courses, and computer courses must have been completed within the last ten years.

 Courses accepted in transfer to LCC are not accepted with the assurance that they will all count toward a specific degree or certificate.
 The departmental requirements for the various associate degrees or vocational certificates vary considerably, and, therefore, the department head for a particular program determines what courses students must complete to satisfy departmental curriculum requirements.